ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 #### Most common fields

-Here's a summary of commonly used fields, along with those less frequently utilized:
+Here's a list of commonly used fields:

-•	**Party** – In this field, select a party that you wish to designate as a customer.

-•	**Active** – This checkbox allows you to **enable** or **disable** a customer.
+-	**Active** – This checkbox allows you to **enable** or **disable** a customer.
 When unchecked, the customer will no longer be visible in various places on the platform.

-•	**Date** – You can specify the start and end dates of the sales contract using the **From Date** and **Thru Date** fields.
+-	**From Date/Thru Date** – You can specify the start and end dates of the sales contract.

-•	**Credit Limit**– If a sale has been made for a certain amount but payment has not been issued, the system will notify you that the customer has exceeded their credit limit.
+-	**Credit Limit**– If a sale has been made for a certain amount but payment has not been issued, the system will notify you that the customer has exceeded their credit limit.

 - **Default Distribution Channel** - A customer can have a preferred pathway through which their products will be delivered.

-•	**Customer Status** – You have two options for selling:
+- **Customer Status** – You have two options for selling:

-If you're shipping directly to the customer that placed the order, check the **Allow Use As Primary Customer** box.
+- If you're shipping directly to the customer that placed the order, check the **Allow Use As Primary Customer** box.

-If you've made a sale to one customer but are shipping products to another, check the **Allow Use As Ship To Customer** box.
+- If you've made a sale to one customer but are shipping products to another, check the **Allow Use As Ship To Customer** box.

 > [!NOTE]
 >